RichardKessler/Employee-Summary/README.md

 ## Usage

 After you have installed the modules you can enter the command `npm run test` to run the testing scripts.
 You can also enter `node app.js` to run the program in your terminal.
+Then open the newly created HTML file to view the webpage.

 ## Built With